- Acts against: HIV-1; unintended pregnancy

 What is its clinical history?

-IPM is partnering with the Microbicide Trials Network to conduct MTN-030/IPM 041, a Phase I trial of the dapivirine-contraceptive ring, in April 2017.
-The trial will assess the safety and pharmacokinetics of two different doses of the dapivirine-contraceptive ring, as well as a dapivirine-only ring, in 36 healthy, HIV-negative women who are not pregnant in the United States.
+In April 2017, IPM and its clinical trial partner the Microbicide Trials Network, initiated MTN-030/IPM 041, a Phase I trial of the dapivirine-contraceptive ring.
+The trial is assessing the safety and pharmacokinetics of the three-month dapivirine-contraceptive ring, as well as a three-month dapivirine-only ring, in 24 healthy, HIV-negative women who are not pregnant in the United States.

 What are the next steps for the dapivirine-contraceptive ring?